Tax Implications of British Citizenship

 UK inheritance tax (IHT) applies to your worldwide estate if you are domiciled in the UK.
 After many years of UK residence, you may be deemed domiciled regardless of your citizenship.
 This means your worldwide assets (including property and investments abroad) may be subject to UK IHT.

 Estate planning is particularly important for dual nationals with assets in multiple countries.
 Consider seeking advice from a solicitor or tax adviser experienced in cross-border estates.
+Our DIY vs solicitor guide can help you decide whether to get professional help.

 National Insurance and Pension